Keyword-Experte/gtm-templates-keyword-experte-CC-manager/README.md

-# Cookie Consent Manager powered by Keyword-Experte
+# Consent Management Platform powered by Keyword-Experte

 Smart management of the cookies used on your website